meetric1/GWater1/README.md

 # GWATER v1.4  [![made with - mee++](https://img.shields.io/badge/made_with-mee%2B%2B-2ea44f)](https://)

+> [!NOTE]
+> This repo is archived.
+Please see https://github.com/meetric1/gwater2

 This is the repository for the GWater source code and its binary module releases!
 Remember, you also need the workshop addon for this to work! https://steamcommunity.com/sharedfiles/filedetails/?id=2700933866
 If you're looking to install the GWater module, you can watch this tutorial: https://www.youtube.com/watch?v=rlIyqdFmE8k